-The Global Distributor is authorised, on its turn, to appoint distributors for the purpose of assisting in the distribution of the Shares of the SICAV in the countries in which they are marketed.
-The distributors may not offer all of the Sub-funds/Classes to their clients.
-Investors are invited to consult the Global Distributor or the distributors for further details.
+The Global Distributor is authorised, on its turn, to appoint Distributors for the purpose of assisting in the distribution of the Shares of the SICAV in the countries in which they are marketed.
+The Distributors may not offer all of the Sub-funds/Classes to their clients.
+Investors are invited to consult the Global Distributor or the Distributors for further details.

-Subscribers may subscribe for Shares applying directly to the SICAV without having to act through the Global Distributor or the distributors.
+Subscribers may subscribe for Shares applying directly to the SICAV without having to act through the Global Distributor or the Distributors.

-The Global Distributor will comply with the requirements of the MiFID II Directive.
+The Global Distributor complies with the requirements of the MiFID II Directive.